microsoft/VoTT/README.md

       - *Rectangle*: tag bounding boxes of any dimension
       - *Square*: tag bounding boxes of auto-fixed dimensions

+    **Suggested Region Method**: how to suggest regions for next frame<br>
+     - *Tracking*: Use camshift to track tagged regions in next frame
+     - *Copy Last Frame*: Copy all regions to the next frame.

+    **Enable Scene Change Detection**: Detect scene changes to prevent false positives when tracking.
+(Note this option is slightly slower)

     **Labels**: labels of the tagged regions (e.g. `Cat`, `Dog`, `Horse`, `Person`)<br>

- 3. Tag the video frame by frame
+ 4. Tag the video frame by frame

     ![](media/4_Tagging_Job.jpg)